raspberrypilearning/3D-scene/en/step_7.md

 --- /task ---

-**Tip:** If you are using a computer with a keyboard then you can use the arrow keys to change the value of a slider by 1.
-First click on the slider to select it and then use the left arrow to change the value by -1 and the right arrow key to change the value by 1.

  You may have already realised that you can control different sprites, or different effects, using the same variable.

 --- collapse ---